Crispy Homemade Onion Rings are the perfect appetizer or accompaniment to any burger or sandwich!

-In this household we eat really a well and balanced diet and do really well at staying away from refined sugar and sweets (it’s especially easy when you make everything from scratch!).
-But there are a couple of things that I am just completely weak to.
+In this household we eat really a well and balanced diet and we don't eat a ton of foods with refined sugar and sweets, mainly because I have a salt tooth vs. a sweet tooth.
+So because of that, there are a couple of things that I am completely weak to.
 And by weak I mean inevitable face stuffing will occur.
-Those two weaknesses: #1 Tater Tots. #2: Onion Rings.
+Those two weaknesses: #1 Tater Tots. #2: These Homemade Onion Rings.

-First step to these Homemade Onion Rings – a nice soak in buttermilk.
-Don’t have buttermilk?
+- Buttermilk - No buttermilk?
 No problem!
 Did you know you can make your own?!

 Ahhh Homemade Onion Rings.
 There's something even more satisfying about a treat that's made from scratch, you know?
 Yes, it takes more time and more effort, but I liken it to when you grow your own vegetables.
 Is there anything better than eating a fresh off the vine tomato that you grew yourself?
 Nope.
 Well, except for a freshly fried from scratch onion ring dunked in a from scratch fry sauce!